Logspace and compressed-word computations in nilpotent groups: Computing Mal'cev normal forms

 Each subword $x_{1}\cdots x_{j}$ has length bounded by $L$, so by Theorem~\ref{Lem:PolyCoords} each of its coordinates may be stored as an $O(\log L)$-bit number and hence $\gamma$ may be stored in logarithmic space.
 Each evaluation of a function $p_{i}$ involves addition, multiplication, and division (needed to evaluate the functions $r_{k}$ and $s_{k}$) with $O(\log L)$-bit inputs.
 The time complexity of these operations is (sub)quadratic in the number of bits, hence the overall time complexity is $O(L\log^{2} L)$.
 The standard `schoolbook' arithmetic operations use space linear in the number of bits, hence space $O(\log L)$ in this case. \end{proof}

-\begin{remark} The time complexity is in fact $O(L\cdot f(\log L))$, where $f(k)$ is the complexity of multiplying two $k$-bit numbers.
-Several bounds that are tighter than the $k^{2}$ bound obtained from `long multiplication' are known. \end{remark}
+\begin{remark} \begin{enumerate}[(a)] \item The time complexity is in fact $O(L\cdot f(\log L))$, where $f(k)$ is the complexity of multiplying two $k$-bit numbers.
+Several bounds that are tighter than the $k^{2}$ bound obtained from `long multiplication' are known. \item By employing a binary counting variable, it is straightforward to output the Mal'cev normal form of $w$ as a group word in space $O(\log L)$.
+However, in that case the algorithm will run in time $O(\max\{L\log^2 L, L^c\})$, where $c$ is the nilpotency class of $G$, because of the size of the output. \end{enumerate} \end{remark}

 Theorem \ref{th:compute_malcev} of course implies that the word problem in $G$ is decidable in logspace.
 This was previously known via embedding into $\mathrm{UT}_{n}(\integers)$, since \cite{Lipton_Zalc} proved that linear groups have \logspace{} word problem. \begin{corollary} Every finitely generated nilpotent group has word problem decidable in \logspace{}. \end{corollary}